csphilli/push_swap/README.md

 5. The saved move is then executed.
 First doubles are performed, then the remaining moves are carried out with the singles.\
 6. This process loops until Stack B is empty.\
 7. The final process evaluates where the min value is.
 If <= midpoint, the list will use RA to complete.
 Else, rra.

+Slightly more detailed descriptions are contained in each file above the respective function.